Marvel Cinematic Universe: Phase Four: Loki season 1 (2021)

 After stealing the Tesseract, an alternate version of Loki is brought to the mysterious Time Variance Authority (TVA) to help fix the timeline and stop a greater threat, ending up trapped in a crime thriller of his own making, traveling through time.

 By September 2018, Marvel Studios was developing a limited series starring Tom Hiddleston as Loki, which Disney CEO Bob Iger confirmed that November.
 In February 2019, Michael Waldron was hired as head writer, and Hiddleston was confirmed to reprise his title role.
 Filming began in February 2020, with Kate Herron directing the series, but was suspended that March due to the COVID-19 pandemic.
 Production resumed in September 2020 at Pinewood Atlanta Studios, and concluded in early December.
 The first season of Loki premiered on June 9, 2021, and ran for six episodes, concluding on July 14, 2021.
-A second season is set for release in mid-2023 as part of Phase Five.
+A second season debuted in October 2023, as part of Phase Five.

 Loki begins after the 2012 events seen in Avengers: Endgame, but much of the season exists outside of time and space or in different time periods that the characters travel to.
 The season ties into Doctor Strange in the Multiverse of Madness, and Feige said it would be "tremendously important" and "lay the groundwork" for the future of the MCU.
-This includes the appearance of Jonathan Majors as He Who Remains, a variant of the character Kang the Conqueror, who will appear in Ant-Man and the Wasp: Quantumania.
+This includes the appearance of Jonathan Majors as He Who Remains, a variant of the character Kang the Conqueror who appears in Ant-Man and the Wasp: Quantumania.
 Jaimie Alexander makes an uncredited cameo appearance as Sif, reprising her role from previous MCU media, while Thor actor Chris Hemsworth has an uncredited cameo as the voice of Throg, a frog version of Thor.

 What If...? season 1 (2021)

 What If...? explores what would happen if major moments from the Marvel Cinematic Universe (MCU) occurred differently, as observed by the Watcher.

 By March 2019, Marvel Studios was developing an animated anthology series based on the What If comic book concept to explore how the MCU would be altered if certain events had occurred differently.
 Jeffrey Wright was revealed to narrate the series as the Watcher that July, with voice recording beginning the next month.
 Production continued remotely during the COVID-19 pandemic, with on-site work suspended.
 A. C. Bradley serves as head writer with Bryan Andrews directing.
 The first season of What If...? premiered on August 11, 2021, and ran for nine episodes, concluding on October 6, 2021.
 It was produced by Marvel Studios Animation.
-A second season is set for release in early 2023.
+A second season debuted in December 2023, while the third and final season is scheduled to debut in December 2024, both part of Phase Five.

-What If...? is set after the establishment of the multiverse in Loki's first season finale.
-Many actors from the films voice their respective characters in the series.
+What If...? is set after the establishment of the multiverse in Loki's first-season finale.
+Many actors from the films voice their respective characters in the season.